khkwon01/khkwon01.github.io/heatwave/generate-content/generate-content.md

     ![HeatWave GenAI output](./images/3-llm-ouput.png "HeatWave GenAI output")

-## Task 2: Summarize text using in-database LLMs
+## 작업 2: Summarize text using in-database LLMs

 1. Define the text that you want to summarize, and click **Enter**: